gureckis/slidev-theme-neversink/README.md

 - [x] new section (with color)
 - [ ] quote (better style)
 - [ ] sort out the global-top/slide-top thing (waiting for new slidev release)
+- [x] scrolling credits slide
+  - [x] create as a layout also
+  - [x] add links and icons
+  - [ ] auto adjust height
+  - [ ] if in export mode then don't start scrolled down
+  - [ ] add keyboard commands to pause speed up and step forward/backwards in scrolling
+  - [ ] center final page

 ### components